-Just under 90 seconds into the game the Bulldogs' defense had forced a missed three which turned into a fastbreak three for Andrea Perkins with Tegan McIlroy getting the assist after Leila Hosn grabbed the defensive rebound.
+A minute and a half into the game the Bulldogs' defensive unit had forced a missed three-pointer, which turned into a fastbreak three for Andrea Perkins (Seal Beach, CA) with Teagan McIlroy (Phoenix, AZ) getting the assist after Leila Hosn (Seattle, WA) grabbed the defensive rebound.

-Hosn had another defensive rebound which led to a Colbi Zorich layup in the paint before AJ Wick got her first basket at the 5:53 mark to push Redlands ahead by five, 8-3.
+Hosn had another defensive board, which led to a Colbi Zorich (Woodinville, WA) layup in the paint before AJ Wick (Henderson, NV) got her first basket at the 5:53 mark to push Redlands ahead by five, 8-3.

 Following a pair of Wick free throws, the Regals quickly got down the floor before the Bulldogs were set on defense and were able to get to the rim for the first of eight unanswered points.

-Wick, though, scored the final four points of the first to tie the game after 10 minutes.
-That 4-0 run turned into a 9-0 run after two minutes of play in the second as McIlroy had five quick points of her own to make it 19-14 Redlands.
+Wick, though, scored the final four points of the first to tie the game after ten minutes.
+That 4-0 run turned into nine unanswered after two minutes of play in the second as McIlroy had five quick points of her own to make it 19-14 Redlands.

-The Bulldogs maintained their lead until the 4:06 mark when the Regals made a three to tie the game at 21.
+The Bulldogs maintained their lead until the 4:06 mark when the Regals made a three to tie the game at 21-21.
 That three helped spark CLU to a 9-0 run.
-McIlroy, however, ended the half with a second three that cut the deficit to only three, 27-24, at the break.
+McIlroy, however, ended the half with a second triple that cut the deficit to only three, 27-24, at the break.

 Two six-point deficits in the third were quickly erased by the Bulldogs.
-The second was eliminated by Wick who went on a personal 6-0 run before Hosn made a free throw to reclaim the lead, 35-34, with 4:58 to go in the third.
+The second was eliminated by Wick who went on a personal 6-0 stretch before Hosn made a free throw to reclaim the U of R lead, 35-34, with 4:58 to go in the third.

 That lead, though, lasted less than a minute and CLU held the lead for the remainder of the quarter.